sarahhegarty/aTPR-estimation/README.md

   - Supplemental Figures S12-S23: Supplemental-Sim-QQPlots-Template.Rmd

 ### Bootstrapping Coverage Simulation
 A smaller simulation study was conducted to explore the coverage of the confidence intervals used in the real world data application.
 Code for reproducing the simulation is available in R1-addtl-bootstrap-var-comp.Rmd.
+Code for evaluating coverage performance availalbe in Coverage-GAM-1Mmean.Rmd and run-coverage-GAM1Mmean.Rmd

 ## Real World Example
 The Palliative Connect dataset is derived from electronic health records data and cannot be publicly shared.
 However, the code use for analysis and figure generation is provided.